 You will be met on arrival at Auckland International Airport by your Aroha NZ Tours Representative, and transferred to your accommodation in our luxurious vehicle.
 Here you can spend the day in the Inner City and near the America’s Cup Village and visit the nearby Viaduct Basin and its many lively bars and restaurants.
 Walk onto Queenstreet and explore the new Britomart.
 Britomart is a vibrant shopping, entertainment and business precinct in the heart of downtown Auckland.
 Surrounded by beautiful heritage buildings, it’s a neighbourhood of buzzing restaurants and bars, world-class fashion boutiques and interesting art spaces.
 Worth a visit is also the new Auckland Art Gallery with a collection numbering 15000 works.
 The Gallery's collection includes major holdings of New Zealand historic, modern and contemporary art, and outstanding works by Maori and Pacific Island artists, as well as international painting, sculpture and print collections ranging in date from 1376 to today.
 Visit the nearby unique harbour location makes the Auckland Fish Market an easily accessible and captivating destination for locals and tourists alike.
 The Fish Market building, hosts a variety of fresh seafood retailers, a boutique food market, restaurants, licensed cafes, an extraordinary wine encounter and the ever popular Auckland Seafood School.
 At lunchtime our open-air courtyard and cafes bustle with a steady stream of diners.
 By night it's the aromas of Asia that permeate the air as our standalone Hong Kong style and Korean eateries, come into their own.
 Relax in the inner city.
 Accommodation: Auckland City

-Day 2: Auckland - Waiheke Island (White sand beaches, Private gourmet and wine tour)
+Day 2: Auckland - Waiheke Island (food and winery tour)

 We have organized today a private wine-tour to the Island's most respected vineyards.
 A “small is beautiful” philosophy” yields low quantities of extremely high quality fruit, which is made into internationally award-winning wines.
 With tastings at our best boutique wineries, the secrets of Waiheke's stunning world-wide success in fine red wines will be revealed to the interested visitor.
 You'll come away with a deep appreciation of the vintner’s art and an understanding of the terrier, the weather and the tides of tradition which make up this art.
 You'll learn which are the vintages to look out for and be able to purchase the best for your cellar direct from the vineyards.
 A natural complement to the fine wines you can taste on your tour is the range of hand-made specialty foods and locally grown produce.
 As well as the many international award-winning olive oils, you can sample island delights such as succulent oysters straight from Te Matuku Bay, freshly roasted island coffee, wild honey and the famous local green herb spread.On Saturdays, your tour could include a visit to the Waiheke Market, where you can purchase sun-ripened local produce, freshly squeezed juices, warm French pastries and crêpes, just-baked artisan breads, organic cheeses and a huge variety of locally made dukkahs, fruit chutneys, jams and pickles.
 A typical tour would include a visit to 3 vineyards followed with lunch at a fourth vineyard.
 In the afternoon take the ferry back to Auckland harbour wharf and walk to the nearby Hilton Hotel.
 If you still not tired than we take you to the nearby Viaduct Basin and its many lively bars and nearby Bitomart.
 Accommodation: Auckland: